-\textbf{Effects of different losses: }We evaluate the effectiveness of each losses in Table \ref{tab: loss} within in each module.
-We compare results with different combinations of the losses for a single stage training with only one module each.
-For the CSFR module, as shown in Table \ref{tab: loss}(a), we suppose $\mathcal{L}_{seg\_c}$ is a segmentation loss appended to the decoder of the cross propagated branch which we did not include in our architecture.
-We can observe that training with $\mathcal{L}_{seg\_basic} + \mathcal{L}_{CR}$ reaches best performance for the CSFR module for both the label settings which means the cross regularization loss helps the segmentation performance.
+\textbf{Effects of different losses: }We evaluate the effectiveness of each losses in Table \ref{tab: loss} within each module.
+We compare results with different combinations of the losses for a single-stage training with only one module each.
+For the CSFR module, as shown in Table \ref{tab: loss}(a), we suppose $\mathcal{L}_{seg\_c}$ is a segmentation loss appended to the decoder of the cross-propagated branch which we did not include in our architecture.
+We can observe that training with $\mathcal{L}_{seg\_basic} + \mathcal{L}_{CR}$ reaches the best performance for the CSFR module for both the label settings which means the cross regularization loss helps the segmentation performance.
 We also observe that training with $\mathcal{L}_{seg\_basic} + \mathcal{L}_{CR} + \mathcal{L}_{seg\_c}$ produces even lower score than solely using $\mathcal{L}_{seg\_basic}$, which means adding another segmentation loss on the cross propagated decoder branch would harm the performance.
-This supports our statement in section \ref{CSFR} that additional supervision on the propagate branch would introduce noise into the training process since the inherent difference between two sample.
+This supports our statement in section \ref{CSFR} that additional supervision on the propagate branch would introduce noise into the training process due to the inherent difference between the two samples.

 Table \ref{tab: loss}(b) shows that in the ISFR branch, training with all three losses $\mathcal{L}_{seg\_basic} + \mathcal{L}_{SR} + \mathcal{L}_{seg\_s}$ produces better results than using $\mathcal{L}_{seg\_basic} + \mathcal{L}_{SR}$ and solely using the segmentation loss on the original branch.
 This result supports our statement in section \ref{ISFR} that the ISFR module imposes constraints on unlabeled points within the sample.
 Since the feature propagation is processed inside each sample, no noises would be introduced to the training.
 Thus, calculating a segmentation loss on the propagated feature branch would improve the training results.